wingtk/gvsbuild/README.md

  gvsbuild build --help
  ```

- Is possible to set some parameters from a file, e.g. vs2015-release.pro, putting
+ It is possible to set some parameters from a file, e.g. vs2015-release.pro, putting
  the @ character before the file name.
 The file contains the option, one per
  line, separated by a carriage return: